strongloop/strong-module-loader/README.md

 ## Requiring Modules

-To use module instances, you can `require()` them anywhere in your program like you normally would require a node module.
+To reference the built objects, you can `require()` them anywhere in your program like you normally would require any node module.
 For example, you can get a reference to the `fido` object like this:

-    var fido = require('fido'); // `fido` is the directory name containing the fido module config
+    // `fido` is the directory name containing the fido module `config.json` file
+    // or the name declared in the parent / global `config.json` file var fido = require('fido');

+**Note:** you can only require objects once `build()` has been called and calls back without an error.

 ### Require Behavior

-After your program runs `require('asteroid-module-loader')` the `require()` function's behavior will change slightly to make referencing module instances simpler.
-Since some module instances may not have any program specific code, they can't be `require()`d with `node`'s existing require() implementation.
+After your program runs `require('asteroid-module-loader')` the `require()` function's behavior will change slightly to make referencing instances the same as referencing regular node modules.
+Since instances are not bound to a physical file, they can't be `require()`d with `node`'s existing require() implementation.

 ## Config Loader

 `asteroid-module-loader` inherits from [asteroid-config-loader](https://github.com/strongloop/asteroid-config-loader).

 ## Bundled Modules / Aliasing